sravanpannala/blog/content/custom/about.md

 +++
 title = "About"
-date = "2022-07-03"
+date = "2023-11-26"
 path = "about"
 +++

 This is the tech blog of [sradjoker](https://twitter.com/sradjoker) (Sravan Pannala).

+Also has NBA analytics related sutff of [SravanNBA](https://twitter.com/SravanNBA)

 I work on Lithium-Ion battery research during the day.

 In my free time I like exploring linux/tech related stuff.

+I'm a huge NBA fan, so I also like exploring NBA using stats and data visualization.

 I also like playing with microcontrollers and SBCs like Raspberry Pi.